Aérospatiale SA 330 Puma: Argentina

-On 23 May, a pair of Royal Navy Sea Harriers intercepted three Argentine Pumas in the middle of a supply mission to Port Howard; during the subsequent engagement one Puma was destroyed by colliding with the terrain and a second was disabled and subsequently destroyed by cannon fire from the Sea Harriers, the third Puma escaped.
-On 30 May, a Puma was lost in the vicinity of Mount Kent under unclear circumstances, possibly due to friendly fire; an article in the Argentine newssite MercoPress reported that, on that same day, a Puma had been brought down by a Stinger missile fired by the SAS ground forces, near Mount Kent.
-Six National Gendarmerie Special Forces were killed and eight more wounded in the downing.
+On 23 May, a pair of Royal Navy Sea Harriers intercepted three Argentine Pumas during a supply mission to Port Howard.
+In the ensuing engagement, one Puma was destroyed after colliding with the terrain, while a second was disabled and subsequently destroyed by cannon fire from the Sea Harriers.
+The third Puma escaped.

+On 30 May, the fifth Puma was lost near Mount Kent.
+According to the Argentine news website MercoPress, the helicopter was shot down by a Stinger missile fired by SAS ground forces.
+Six members of the Argentine National Gendarmerie Special Forces were killed and a further eight were wounded in the incident.

 France

 In September 1979, four Pumas were employed during Operation Barracuda to transport a French assault team directly upon the government headquarters of the Central African Empire; after which confiscated valuables and assorted diplomatic and political records were quickly extracted to the nearby French embassy by continuous air lifts by the Pumas.

 One distinctive use of the Puma in French service was as a VIP transport for carrying the President of France both at home and during overseas diplomatic engagements; these duties were transferred to the larger AS332 Super Puma as that became available in sufficient numbers.